The horrifying truth behind your poor office set-up

 One person who can answer this question is Nick Pollitt, MD here at DBI Furniture Solutions, as he’s helped to transform many poor workplaces into ones that (quite literally) support their staff.

-Pollitt stresses the importance of high-quality and ergonomic office furniture, both for better physical health and productivity.
+Pollitt stresses the importance of high-quality and ergonomic office furniture and office desks, both for better physical health and productivity.
 He says “it’s crucial you get adjustable and ergonomic office chairs so workers can set them to their individual needs, as well as making sure there is enough tailored leg room and back support.
 This means posture is improved significantly and that circulation is healthier.”

 Guidance from a panel of experts, commissioned by Public Health England recommends office workers break up prolonged sitting by standing, or taking short active breaks for at least two hours during working hours, and encourages the use of sit-stand desks.
 We value these so much because of the incredible health benefits they provide.